ElainaTeam/elysia-http-errors/README.md

 		return createError("LoginRequired", 401)
 	})
     .get("/test", () => {
-		throw new Errors.BadRequest('This is a bad request.')
+		throw new BadRequest('This is a bad request.')
 	})

 app.listen(5500, (server) => {